aosabook/500lines/functionalDB/chapter.md

                                      result-clauses)]
      (filter #(not-empty (last %)) cleaned-result-clauses)))
 ````
-This function starts by applying the predicate clauses on the previously-chosed index.
+This function starts by applying the predicate clauses on the previously-chosen index.
 Each application of a predicate clause on an index returns a _result clause_.

 The main characteristics of a result are:

 1. It is built of three items, each from a different level of the index, and each passed its respective predicate.
 2. The order of items matches the index's levels structure (predicate clause are always in EAV order).
+The re-ordering is done when applying the index's *from-eav* on the predicate clause.
-3. The metadata of the predicate clause is attached
+3. The metadata of the predicate clause is attached to it.

 All of this is done in the function *filter-index*